techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 ## Thoughts to share
 - Regarding coding...consistency is the key as with any martial art, there must be a regimen of meditation, stretching, katas and sparring.
 - Coding projects require planning, collaboration and planning - I love the approach of our coding group!
-We can transform into an Agile team if we consistently mob program and teach one another. #BootStrapping
+Learn Teach Code...